hanyilol/unicef-cash-transfer-fund-request-system/README.md

 # UnicefCashTransferApprovalSystem

-This project is part of the Unicef Cash Transfer System, it handles the fund requests from Implementing Partners (IP).
+This project is part of the Unicef Cash Transfer System, it is the backend (based on blockchain) handles the fund requests from Implementing Partners (IP).
-Whitelisted IPs can create fund requests.
+- Whitelisted IPs can create fund requests.
-Fund managers from Unicef can approve/reject the request and release the fund (not used here because we use physical cash) if the request is approved.
+- Fund managers from Unicef can approve/reject the request and release the fund (not used here because we use physical cash) if the request is approved.

 The project contains the main contract, a test for that contract, and a script that deploys that contract.